Ronak251099/Football-Teams-Price-Prediction/README.md

 - KitManufacturer: Manufacturer of the team's kit.
 - OwnershipType: Ownership type of the team (e.g., Private).
 - Price: Market price of the team.

+## Data Cleaning and Preprocessing
+This process includes:
+- Identification and handling of missing values
+- Correction of errors and inconsistencies
+- Detection and handling of outliers
+- Ensuring correct data types and consistent formatting